NuevoFoundation/workshops/content/english/python-tensorflow/_index.md

 ---

-# Welcome to Tensorflow!
+# Welcome to TensorFlow!
-In this workshop we will be using the Tensorflow Python library to train a neural network model to recognize and classify different types of clothing.
+In this workshop we will be using the TensorFlow Python library to train a neural network model to recognize and classify different types of clothing.
 We will take a look at the steps which allow the model to make a prediction for the best fit category for a specified image.

 You can also use [this video](https://www.youtube.com/watch?v=FiNglI1wRNk) to follow along with this workshop to help better understand what is covered.